The US has a severe problem with heart disease.

-Biotechnology is going to play a large role in the future of heart disease, particularly with stem cell research.
+Biotechnology is going to play a significant role in the future of heart disease, particularly with stem cell research.

 Researchers are hopeful that cellular therapy can become a long-lasting cure rather than using symptom-focused treatments.
 They are experimenting with a number of techniques to transplant the new cells to the patient in order to stimulate existing cells to generate healthy heart muscle tissue.

-This is also being reverse engineered.
-One main benefit from this is for patients that have a genetic cause of CVD.
+This is also being reverse-engineered.
+One main benefit from this is for patients with a genetic cause of CVD.
 Stem cells that created their own heart condition can be taken and help discover the cause and find cures, such as new drugs.

 Researchers are focussing on three types of heart cells.

-The first group are known as ‘cardiomyocytes’ and are responsible for the beating muscle cells that make up the atria, the chambers where blood enters and the ventricles where blood leaves and is pumped around the body.
+The first group are known as ‘cardiomyocytes’ and is responsible for the beating muscle cells that make up the atria, the chambers where blood enters, and the ventricles where blood leaves and is pumped around the body.

-The second group are called ‘cardiac pacemaker cells’.
+The second group is called ‘cardiac pacemaker cells.
 These are responsible for sending and receiving electrical signals to keep the heart beating in rhythm.

-The third group are ‘endothelial cells’.
-These line blood vessel and help provide cardiomyocytes with oxygen.
+The third group is ‘endothelial cells.’
+These line blood vessels and help provide cardiomyocytes with oxygen.

 Research is promising.
-There are signs that newly-formed beating cells can beat in unison but it’s still unknown if they will survive once the transplant has been completed.
-Plenty of work remains to be done before stem cells can be universally used as a treatment of heart disease.
+There are signs that newly-formed beating cells can beat in unison, but it’s still unknown if they will survive once the transplant has been completed.
+Plenty of work remains to be done before stem cells can be universally used as a treatment for heart disease.

-Nanotechnology will be used in the future of cardiovascular treatments, with a lot of research already ongoing.
+Nanotechnology will be used in the future of cardiovascular treatments, with much research already ongoing.
 Here are a few examples.

-Firstly, scientists at North Carolina State University are developing a method to deliver cardiac stem cells to damaged heart tissue by attaching nanovesicles, that are attracted to an injury, to the stem cells which they hope will increase the number of stem cells delivered to the injured tissue.
+Firstly, scientists at North Carolina State University are developing a method to deliver cardiac stem cells to damaged heart tissue by attaching nanovesicles, which are attracted to an injury, to the stem cells, which they hope will increase the number of stem cells delivered to the injured tissue.

 Every heart defect is unique, meaning no treatment is the same.
 This makes it tricky for surgeons to treat patients, particularly young children.
 However, Scientists at University College London are developing 3D-printed models of the heart from MRI scans of children with congenital heart disease.

-Doctors will be able to explain a problem to patients and their families much easier with a personalised heart model, compared to traditional imagery such as echocardiograms.
+Doctors will be able to explain a problem to patients and their families much easier with a personalized heart model, compared to traditional imagery such as echocardiograms.

 Researchers have been working with Great Ormond Street Hospital to produce computer simulations to plan surgery for children born with heart defects.
 They believe this technology can help engage parents with the surgical team.

-The team plan to work with world health organisations to collect further evidence that shows how a 3D-printed heart can benefit sufferers of cardiovascular disease.
+The team plan to work with world health organizations to collect further evidence that shows how a 3D-printed heart can benefit sufferers of cardiovascular disease.

-Artificial intelligence (AI) is the development of computer systems able to perform tasks normally requiring human intelligence and will become key future treatments of heart disease.
+Artificial intelligence (AI) is the development of computer systems able to perform tasks usually requiring human intelligence and will become critical future treatments for heart disease.

 One application of AI that may be used to fight against heart disease is through the use of chatbots.
-These are messaging platforms that are designed to study information provided by the user and provide answers quickly and accurately.
+These messaging platforms are designed to study the information provided by the user and provide answers quickly and accurately.

-If there is not a simple answer, chatbots may be used to record a patient’s symptoms, which can then be passed on to a qualified physician for further analysis if required, saving the doctor time and treating more people.
+If there is no simple answer, chatbots may be used to record a patient’s symptoms, which can then be passed on to a qualified physician for further analysis if required, saving the doctor time and treating more people.

 Chatbots are actually being used today and are helping people suffering from cardiovascular disease.